tester360ytg/PowerTools/README.md

-# PowerTools
+# ⚙️ PowerTools – Lightweight tools for power users

-⚙️ PowerTools – Herramientas ligeras para usuarios exigentes PowerTools es una colección de utilidades desarrolladas en PowerShell por Lexus, bajo el sello de Turing Software.
-El objetivo: crear herramientas livianas, funcionales y enfocadas en nichos específicos que muchas veces quedan olvidados.
+**PowerTools** is a collection of utilities developed in PowerShell by **Lexus**, under the **Turing Software** label.
+The goal: to create lightweight, functional tools focused on specific niches that are often overlooked.

+---

-✨ Características:
+## ✨ Features
-GUI intuitiva y minimalista

-Bajo consumo de recursos

-Funcionalidades prácticas para usuarios que saben lo que quieren
+- 🖥️ Intuitive and minimalist GUI
+- 💡 Low resource consumption
+- 🎯 Practical functionalities for users who know exactly what they need

+---

-📜 Copyright © Turing Software
+## 📜 Copyright © Turing Software

-🚧 Proyecto en desarrollo – ¡más herramientas próximamente!
+🚧 Project in development – more tools coming soon!

+---

+## 📄 License & Access

-This project is released under a Creative Commons license, with certain restrictions.
+This project is released under a **Creative Commons license**, with certain restrictions.

-I reserve the right not to share the source code freely.
+I reserve the right **not to share the source code freely**.
-If someone is interested in accessing the code for experimentation, learning, or modification, they must request access by sending me an email.
+If someone is interested in accessing the code for experimentation, learning, or modification, they must **request access by sending me an email**.

-The email should be well-written and include a clear explanation of:
+The email should be **leonpackpro@gmail.com** and include a clear explanation of:

-Who is requesting access
+- Who is requesting access

-What the code will be used for
+- What the code will be used for

-Why it is needed
+- Why it is needed

 Requests that are vague, poorly written, or lack purpose will be ignored.

-Sincerely,
-Lexus
+**Sincerely,
+Lexus**